Pre-Castro Business in Cuba

 antimony and deposits such as petroleum and naptha whose development was just starting.

-reveal beyond a doubt that by the eradication of our democratic Republic and with the communist take-over
+And statistics reveal beyond a doubt that by the eradication of our democratic Republic and with the communist

 Swiss banks now shelter his rapacity, and the